John Demjanjuk: Trial in Israel

 Demjanjuk's trial took place in the Jerusalem District Court between 26 November 1986 and 18 April 1988, before a special tribunal comprising Israeli Supreme Court Judge Dov Levin and Jerusalem District Court Judges Zvi Tal and Dalia Dorner.
 The prosecution conceived of the trial as a didactic trial on the Holocaust in the manner of the earlier trial of Adolf Eichmann.
 It was the first televised trial in Israeli history.
-Despite initially attracting little attention, once survivor testimony began the trial became a "national obsession" and was followed widely throughout Israel.
+Despite initially attracting minimal attention, once survivor testimony began the trial became a "national obsession" and was followed widely throughout Israel and the United States.
+On 6 April 1987, John Stolz (or Stoltz), a 65-year-old German SS officer who had worked at a concentration camp in Poland, hanged himself in his basement in Ohio after receiving a letter from the OSI.
+His son Edwin said he'd been terrified of being put through the same ordeal as Demjanjuk.

 Prosecution case

 The prosecution team consisted of Israeli State Attorney Yonah Blatman, lead attorney Michael Shaked of the Jerusalem District Attorney's Office, and the attorneys Michael Horovitz and Dennis Gouldman of the International Section of the State Attorney's Office.
-According to prosecutors, Demjanjuk had been recruited into the Soviet army in 1940, and had fought until he was captured by German troops in Eastern Crimea in May 1942.
+According to prosecutors, Demjanjuk had been recruited into the Soviet army in 1940, and had fought until he was captured by German troops in eastern Crimea in May 1942.
 He was then brought to a German prisoner of war camp in Chełm in July 1942.
 Prosecutors claimed that Demjanjuk volunteered to collaborate with the Germans and was sent to the camp at Trawniki, where he was trained to guard prisoners as part of Operation Reinhard.
 The principal allegation was that three former prisoners identified Demjanjuk as "Ivan the Terrible" of Treblinka, who operated the petrol engines sending gas to the death chamber.
 The prosecution alleged that Demjanjuk had listed Sobibor on his US immigration application in an attempt to cover up his presence at Treblinka.

 Prosecutors based part of these allegations on an ID card referred to as the "Trawniki card".
 Because the Soviet Union generally refused to cooperate with the Israeli prosecutions, this ID card was obtained from the USSR and provided to Israel by American industrialist Armand Hammer, a close associate of several Kremlin leaders, whose help had been requested by the personal appeal of Israeli president Shimon Peres.
 The defense claimed that the card was forged by Soviet authorities to discredit Demjanjuk.
 The card had Demjanjuk's photograph, which he identified as his picture at the time.
 The prosecution called expert witnesses to testify on the authenticity of the card including its signatures by various Nazi officers, paper, and ink.
 The defense used some evidence supplied by the Soviets to support their case while calling other pieces of evidence supplied by the Soviets "forgeries".